AEG

 On this page:

-If you can no longer make decisions about your health and lifestyle, do you know who will:
+If you can no longer make decisions about your health and lifestyle, who will:

 • look after you?